tagline: From openSUSE

 About PO and POT Files

-Original English text in the PO file is not possible to change.
+Original English text in the PO file is not allowed to change.
 You can change only translation.
 If you find an error in the original English text, please use Bugzilla to report it.
-All wrong texts must be fixed in the source code of the application first and then will be generated a new POT file and automatically merge with your files.
+All wrong texts must be fixed in the source code of the application first and then a new POT file will be generated and automatically merged with your files.
 After it, the changed string will be marked as fuzzy.

 If you do not know, what is the PO and POT file, please read article Work with PO Files.

 Statistics are updated once a day.
-Time of the update is displayed on the top of the each page.
+Time of the update is displayed at the bottom of each page.
 If there is missing translation of some file in your language, the file is displayed as untranslated and linked to the POT file.
 You can translate the POT file and commit to the SVN as the PO file or wait for initialization of the POT file.

 Language Team Pages